- Chart

 About Kulicke and Soffa Industries Inc

-Kulicke and Soffa Industries, Inc. engages in the design, manufacture, and sale of capital equipment and tools used to assemble semiconductor devices.
+Kulicke and Soffa Industries, Inc. designs, manufactures, and sells capital equipment and consumables in China, the United States, Taiwan, Malaysia, Japan, the Philippines, Korea, Hong Kong, and internationally.
 It operates through four segments: Ball Bonding Equipment, Wedge Bonding Equipment, Advanced Solutions, and Aftermarket Products and Services (APS).
-The company offers ball bonding equipment, wafer level bonding equipment, wedge bonding equipment; and advanced display, die-attach, and thermocompression systems and solutions, as well as tools, spares and services for equipment.
-It also services, maintains, repairs, and upgrades equipment.
-The company serves integrated device manufacturers, outsourced semiconductor assembly and test providers, other electronics manufacturers, foundry service providers, and automotive electronics suppliers primarily in the United States and the Asia/Pacific region.
-The company was founded in 1951 and is headquartered in Fort Washington, Pennsylvania.
+The company provides services used to assemble semiconductor devices, such as integrated circuits, power discretes, light-emitting diode (LEDs), and sensors.
+It also offers ball bonding equipment, wafer level bonding equipment, and wedge and wedge-related bonding equipment; and advanced display, die-attach, and thermocompression systems and solutions, as well as tools, spares, and services for equipment.
+In addition, the company services, maintains, repairs, and upgrades equipment; and sells consumable aftermarket solutions and services.
+It serves integrated device manufacturers, outsourced semiconductor assembly and test providers, other electronics manufacturers, foundry service providers, and automotive electronics suppliers primarily in the United States and the Asia/Pacific region.
+The company was founded in 1951 and is headquartered in Singapore.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.